msieb1/msieb.io/index.md

 Osaka, Japan, November 2019.
 Spotlight presentation ([slides](pdf/corl_presentation.pdf)).

 In this [paper](https://arxiv.org/pdf/1907.05518), we propose a graph-structured state representation for visual imitation learning.
-We show we can use different visual entities of various granularities to obtain a state representation that can be used for reinforcement learning to learn manipulation skills within a few minutes of real-life policy rollouts.
+We show how we can leverage different visual entities of various granularities to obtain a state representation that can be used for reinforcement learning to learn manipulation skills within a few minutes of real-life policy rollouts.

 ![](assets/graph-2.png)